levitsky/biolccc/doc/sphinx/source/tutorial.rst

 ****************

 libBioLCCC contains functions to calculate the monoisotopic and average masses of a peptide.
-Besides the sequence of a peptide, you need to supply a ChemicalBasis instance which contains the masses of amino acids.
+Besides the sequence of a peptide, you need to specify a ChemicalBasis instance which contains the masses of amino acids.

 .. list-table:: Calculating mass of a peptide